Dunkeshon/galaxy__shooter_game/README.md

 # galaxy__shooter_game
+In this project i used Unity and it's libraries
 The logic of this game is pretty simple.
 I have a background image that makes us feel that we are flying forward.
 In reality, we are not changing our position.
 You can control the position of your spaceship using axes.